how to make a thick butcher block table

 You may find the below video helpful.
 It provides the full instruction with specific steps:

-The next part will recommend unique and elegant metal leg and base designs that can elevate the natural beauty of your butcher block artwork.
+The next part will recommend unique and elegant metal table legs and base designs that can elevate the natural beauty of your butcher block artwork.

-Metal Leg and Base Design for Butcher Block Tabletops
+Metal Leg and Base Design for DIY Butcher Block Table

 Cleo metal leg design with an exquisite and modern look can highlight your living space effectively